duckdb/duckdb-web/docs/api/python/data_ingestion.md

 }
 ```
 Then we'll convert it to a `MAP` of key-value pairs of the two lists zipped together.
-NOTE: the name of the fields matters and the two lists need to have the same size.
+> The name of the fields matters and the two lists need to have the same size.

 Otherwise we'll try to convert it as a `STRUCT`
 Where every key of the dictionary is converted to `str` to form the field names of the `STRUCT`.